kaskada-ai/beep-gpt/README.md

 #### Example Slack Export

-* `slack-export` contains an example Slack workspace export.
+* `slack-export/` contains an example Slack workspace export.
 To learn more about the format of the export, see: https://slack.com/help/articles/220556107-How-to-read-Slack-data-exports

 Note that some PII data has been removed from the export, but it doesn't effect the files for our use case.

+* `slack-export.parquet` contains the data from the example export, in the proper format to be consumed by Kaskada.

 #### Generated Slack Data

-The files inside `slack-generation` include:
+* The files inside `slack-generation/` include:
     * `notebook.ipynb` a Jupyter notebook which describes how to use OpenAI to generate historical slack data.
     * `projects.json` and `schedule.jsonl` are used in the above notebook.
     * `generated.jsonl` is the raw generated historical data.
-* `messages.parquet` and `messages.jsonl` are formatted versions of the the raw data ready to be consumed by Kaskada in the `v2` training notebook below.
+* `slack-generation.parquet` contains all the generated slack data in the proper format to be consumed by Kaskada.
+It is used as example data in the `v2` training notebook below.

 #### Model Training Files

 * `FineTuning_v2.ipynb` is a Jupyter notebook which contains all the details of how we successfully trained a model to power BeepGPT.
-* `human.py` is a python script used in the training process.
-See section 2.1 in the `FineTuning.ipynb` notebook for more info.
+* `human.py` is a python script used in the v2 training process.
+See section 2.1 in the `FineTuning_v2.ipynb` notebook for more info.
 * `FineTuning_v1.ipynb` is an earlier version of the training procedure.
 Models trained with this notebook don't generalize as well as those trained with the "v2" notebook.

 ##### Training outputs

+* `labels_v2.json`
+* `labels_v1.json`

-* `labels_.json` is a list of userIds that is generated in section 1.3.2 of the notebook.
-This list is used in the *"Production"* code to convert from an integer token back to a specific user.
+These are lists of userIds from the training notebooks.
+These files are used in the production code to convert single-token user representations back to their original userId.

 #### *Production* code